The "Houston Hustle" vs. Your Health: Why Executives Need to Rethink the 8-Hour Sit

 You don't need workout clothes.
 Perform these three actions every few hours to target the systems mentioned above.

-1. For Fascia (Hip Extension): Stand up.
-Stagger your stance with one foot back.
+1. For Fascia (Hip Extension): Kneel on one knee and the other foot in front of you.
 Aggressively squeeze the glute of the back leg and tuck your tailbone until you feel a stretch in the front of that hip.
 Hold for 30 seconds.

 2. For Lymphatics (The Heel Drop): Stand tall behind your chair.
 Rise onto your toes, then drop your heels aggressively back to the floor.
 The vibration is key to dislodging stagnant fluid.
 Do 20 reps quickly.